This page recounts our own efforts to control the interior

 * Presumably, this would involve a switch-off-able option for the thermostatically controlled forced ventilation, but only with a warning for doing so.
 Although the heat gain of a closed car can be ferocious, car interiors are a small space and modern muffin fans take very little power --compared to the capacity of a vehicle battery.

-* Unfortunately, our next car (purchased used --a 2008 Suzuki) had a lighter socket that turned off with the ignition --plus the doors can't be (electrically) locked with with accessory power left on.
+* Unfortunately, our next car (a bargain priced, used, 2008 Suzuki) had a lighter socket that turned off with the ignition --plus the doors can't be (electrically) locked with with accessory power left on.
 Consequently, we bought a "jumper box" (a lightweight portable battery unit with an internal charger) from an auto supply store --that has a cigarette lighter type receptacle (above photo).
-That way there's no concern about running a car's marginal battery down (even though the fan takes but trivial power).
+That way there's no concern about running down the car's battery.
+(The fan only takes half an amp).

 * In order to be very sure this arrangement would work in our Suzuki, I got ready to graph the results.

 * If you try this idea, be sure to prove to yourself that it and your methods work (in your car) before putting a pet at risk.
 (We just never leave little kids alone in the car --right?)
 When satisfied of its effectiveness, be sure to place a clearly written notice (or two) where concerned people will see it --stating that the dog is cool and comfortable.
 Include your cell phone number to use --in case anyone thinks otherwise --lest some do-gooder or policeman busts a side window in order to liberate your dog.

 1/22/2017 update: It doesn't look like we'll ever again be going to the fair (we're too old and feeble, plus it's no fun for our dog Sammy), and it just doesn't get hot here (near the ocean), so I've not run any